imShakil/BloodBank/README.md

 # BloodBank
 #Donate Blood , #Save Life

 This is a demo projects on android app development.
+This is project can be used any educational perpose and can be changed or modified if needed.
+And I'm suggesting to changed the firebase api from myself to your own api, i can't take any risk for your lost data.
 Blood bank will help people to find blood indeed , also people will able to donate blood.
 Features:
        #User Database